NoLieNoSean/NoNotes/content/Notes/CAL1_L3.md

 ---
 ## Equivalence of norms

-We will prove that all norms on a finite dimensional vector space are equivalent.
+We will prove that all norms on a finite dimensional normed linear space are equivalent.

 > [!Theorem] Lemma
 > A norm is a continuous function.